AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 -------------------------

 To launch more general work on the GPU, AMReX provides a standard launch function:
 :cpp:`amrex::launch`.
-Instead of creating an optimized nested loops, this function prepares the device launch based on a :cpp:`Box`, launches with an appropriate sized GPU kernel and constructs a thread :cpp:`Box` that defines the work for each thread.
+Instead of creating nested loops, this function prepares the device launch based on a :cpp:`Box`, launches with an appropriate sized GPU kernel and constructs a thread :cpp:`Box` that defines the work for each thread.
 On the CPU, the thread :cpp:`Box` is set equal to the total launch :cpp:`Box`, so tiling works as expected.
-On the GPU, the thread :cpp:`Box` is a very small number of cells (~1 to 5) to allow all GPU threads to be utilized effectively.
+On the GPU, the thread :cpp:`Box` usually contains a single cell to allow all GPU threads to be utilized effectively.

-An example of a generic function launch, including both a C++ and Fortran function launch, is shown here:
+An example of a generic function launch is shown here:

 .. highlight:: c++